-By definition, the individual and neighborhood propensity scores are two joint balancing scores; that is, $\vX_i \ind Z_i,G_i \mid \phi(z;\vX_i), \lambda(g; z; \vX_i)$.
-This means that within strata with the same value of $\phi(z;\vX_i)$ and $\lambda(g; z; \vX_i)$, the joint probability distribution of the individual treatment $Z_i$ and the neighborhood treatment $G_i$ does not depend on the value of $\vX_i$.
-It is then straightforward to show that, given the Assumption \ref{ass:unconf} and the balancing property of the propensity scores, the assignment to the joint treatment is unconfounded given both the individual and the neighborhood propensity scores (i.e., $Y_i(z,g) \ind Z_i,G_i \mid \phi(z;\vX_i), \lambda(g; z; \vX_i), \forall z, g, \forall i$).
-This result implies that any bias associated with differences in the distribution of covariates across groups with different treatment levels can be removed by adjusting for both propensity scores.\footnote{\ref{sec:balance} provides a detailed discussion of this result.} As an adjustment method, we use an extended version of the model-based generalized propensity score approach (GPS) introduced by \citet{Hirano:Imbens:2004}.
-Thus, given the factorization of the \textit{joint propensity score} into the product of the \textit{individual propensity score} and \textit{neighborhood propensity score} \eqref{eq:fact}, we are able to use a generalized propensity score approach on both propensity scores to adjust for confounding covariates $\vX_i$.
+This result implies that any bias associated with differences in the distribution of covariates across groups with different treatment levels can be removed by adjusting for both propensity scores.
+Consequently, given the factorization of the \textit{joint propensity score} into the product of the \textit{individual propensity score} and \textit{neighborhood propensity score} \eqref{eq:fact}, we can control for the vector of covariates $\vX_i$ by adjusting for the two propensity scores.